Embarking on the journey of writing a novel is an exciting endeavor, but it’s not just about putting words on paper.

 There are a few things you should establish early on in your story that are crucial when learning how to start a novel.

-Do this by creating a problem for your protagonist almost right away, and establish the stakes of the story – the higher the better.
+Do this by creating a problem for your novel’s protagonist almost right away in the first scene in the novel’s beginning, and establishing the stakes of the entire story beforehand – the higher the better.
 Once you have set up the issue and led your character to their decision, create a scene that will force your character into this central conflict.

 Don’t get caught up in the exposition.
 Too much basic explanation and straight description will have your readers yawning before they finish the first chapter.